Lolo Soetoro

-Lolo Soetoro (EYD: Lolo Sutoro; /jv/; 2 January 1935 – 2 March 1987), also known as Lolo Soetoro Mangunharjo or Mangundikardjo, was an Indonesian geographer who was the ex-stepfather of Barack Obama, the 44th president of the United States.
+Lolo Soetoro (Note: When he moved to the United States, he documented his name as "Lolo Soetoro" since he didn't have a typical surname.)
+(EYD: Lolo Sutoro; /jv/; 2 January 1935 – 2 March 1987), was an Indonesian geographer who was the ex-stepfather of Barack Obama, a former President of the United States.

 Early life and education

 Soetoro was born on January 2, 1935 in Bandung, in the West Java province of the Dutch East Indies (now Indonesia), as the ninth of ten children of parents, Soewarno Martodihardjo (1897–1951), an employee of a mining office from Yogyakarta, and Djoeminah (born 1900).

-Soetoro's brothers were Supoyo (1919–1955), Supomo (born 1921), Sugiyo (born 1925), Bambang Sugito (born 1927), and Soemitro Soetoro (born 1933), and his sisters were Cuk Muhsidi (born 1923), Titik Imam Sutiknyo (born 1929), Soewardinah (born 1931), and Uki Gunowiyono Soetoro.
+Soetoro's brothers were Supoyo (1919–1955), Supomo (born 1921), Sugiyo (born 1925), Bambang Sugito (born 1927), and Soemitro (born 1933), and his sisters were Cuk Muhsidi (born 1923), Titik Imam Sutiknyo (born 1929), Soewardinah (born 1931), and Uki Gunowiyono.
 As of 2010, all of his siblings had died.

 Soetoro earned his bachelor's degree in geography from Gadjah Mada University, in Yogyakarta.
 In 1962, Soetoro, then a civilian employee of the Indonesian Army Topographic Service, obtained an East–West Center grant for graduate study in geography at the University of Hawaii at Manoa.
 He arrived in Honolulu in September 1962 and graduated from the university with a Master of Arts degree in geography in June 1964.